danielcbit/apcctrl/doc/manual/manual.rst

 **I'm getting errors about not having permission when I try to build the packages.
 Do I need to be root?**
-    No, you do not need to be root and, in fact, it is better practice to build rpm packages as a non-root user.
-Apcupsd's packages are designed to be built by a regular user but you must make a few changes on your system to do this.
+    No, you do not need to be root and, in fact, it is better practice to build rpm packages as a non-root user. apcctrl's packages are designed to be built by a regular user but you must make a few changes on your system to do this.
 If you are building on your own system then the simplest method is to add write permissions for all to the build directory